syliang1999/syliang1999.github.io/_pages/about.md

 I am currently a Ph.D student co-supervised by <a href="https://tsungyiho.github.io">Prof. Tsung-Yi Ho</a> and <a href="https://www.ce.cit.tum.de/en/eda/persons/tsun-ming-tseng">Prof. Tsun-Ming Tseng</a> (from TUM).
 My study interests include Electronic Design Automation (EDA), Microfluidics and Machine Learning (ML).
 I will keep updating my academic news and publications in the corresponding pages.
 Besides researching, I am also responsible for some TA works, which are shown in the Teaching page.
 More details about me are shown in the CV page, please check it if you are interested.

-If you have any questions or suggestions, please feel free to contact me via E-mail, I will try my best to reply timely.
+Please feel free to contact me via E-mail if you have any questions or suggestions, I will try the best to reply timely.

 It's really nice to meet you, wish you have a good day!